DebjyotiPaul16/CheckName/README.md

 ### Explanation of array options

-1. A short name, single letter i.e. -f, or false if no short name is supported for this option
+A short name, single letter i.e. -f, or false if no short name is supported for this option, descriptions are as follows:
-2. A description of the option
-3. The type of object the argument should map too.
-	Below is a list of the return types followed by a description and a list of
-	valid values you can use for this option to get desired type of Object output.

-	- **-V:** tells the version of the application.
+- **-V:** tells the version of the application.<tt>i.e. 0.1.0 </tt>

 - **-i** reads the text file with some folder names and exclude them from traversing.
          - for default it is taking some default arguments as an array for exclusion.
 ```
 checkname -i
 ```